- last updated: April 2018

 WisCon’s definition of harassment may not necessarily align with legal definitions of harassment.
-Harassment includes: Verbal comments or displayed images that harmfully reinforce structures of oppression (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, geographic origin, or class); deliberate intimidation; stalking; body policing (including gender policing in all bathrooms); unwelcome photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
+Harassment includes: Verbal or written comments or displayed images that harmfully reinforce structures of oppression (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, geographic origin, or class); deliberate intimidation; stalking; body policing (including gender policing in all bathrooms); unwelcome photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Exhibitors in the Dealer’s Room, volunteers, and Concom members are also subject to the anti-harassment policy.

 Harassment does not include: respectful disagreement or critique in good faith.
 WisCon continues to welcome and appreciate the reading or performance of risky, transgressive material and the discussion of controversial ideas.